Urban Studies

 Program of Study

 In addition to the two core courses, students must complete three electives: one from social sciences; one from the humanities; and one from engineering or the natural sciences.
 A list of approved electives is posted on the website.
+Elective courses may vary from year to year and students should consult the registrar listing for "URB" designated courses.
 Courses not on the approved list may be used as electives with the approval of the program director.
 However, each selected course must contain substantial urban content to fulfill the requirements of the certificate program.

-These courses must be completed in addition to coursework taken to fulfill the requirements of the student's major, although they may be used to fulfill distribution requirements.
-Students can double-count one of the three electives toward their major and the certificate which is monitored in TigerHub.
-To be counted toward the certificate, all courses must be taken for a grade.
-Course overlap with another certificate program is permitted but dependent upon the other certificate program guidelines.
+These courses must be completed in addition to coursework taken to fulfill the requirements of the student's major, although urban studies elective courses may be used to fulfill distribution requirements.
+Students are permitted to double-count one of the three certificate electives toward their major.
+Students are encouraged to meet with advisers before registration to confirm major and certificate requirements are met.

-While urban studies students' senior theses are written in their home departments, their work must contain an urban component, approved by the program director.
+While urban studies students' senior theses or projects are directed in their home departments, their work must contain an urban component, approved by the program director.
 A faculty member from the student's home department serves as the primary adviser and first reader.
-Students' urban studies advisers selected from the program's associated faculty list provide additional consultation and layer of expertise as they write their thesis and think about potentially urban-related careers.
+An urban studies adviser may be selected from the program's associated faculty list to provide additional consultation and layer of expertise as students write and think about potentially urban-related careers.
 The thesis title and abstract must be sent to the program director for final approval.

 Certificate of Proficiency